 - TMDL.
 A TMDL exists for the drainage in which the wetland is found.
 A Total Maximum Daily Load (TMDL) plan is a plan of action used to clean up streams that are not meeting water quality standards.
-The TMDL program is part of the Watershed Branch of the WVDEP. - Watershed Plan.
+The TMDL program is part of the Water Quality Standards and Assessment Section of the WVDEP.
+Note: this criterion was discontinued in 2022 when the entire state had TMDL plans, and thus TMDL no longer has differentiating power (all wetlands are scored the same). - Watershed Plan.
 Wetland has been identified in a watershed or local plan as important for maintaining water quality.
 Not all pollution and water quality problems are identified by state water quality monitoring program.
-Local and watershed planning efforts sometimes identify wetlands that are important in maintaining existing water quality.
+Local and watershed planning

+- efforts sometimes identify wetlands that are important in maintaining existing water quality.
 These wetlands provide a value to society at the local level that needs to be replaced if they are impacted. - NSPA.
 Wetland is in the contributing watershed of a stream reach protected by the Natural Streams Preservation Act.
 These include (a) Greenbrier River from its confluence with Knapps Creek to its confluence with the New River, (b) Anthony Creek from its headwaters to its confluence with the Greenbrier River, (c) Cranberry River from its headwaters to its confluence with the Gauley River, (d) Birch River from the Cora Brown bridge in Nicholas county to the confluence of the river with the Elk River, and (e) New River from its confluence with the Gauley River to its confluence with the Greenbrier River. - Most federally-owned lands have watershed plans to protect water quality.
-This includes National Forests, National Wildlife Refuges, and National Parks.

-• Conservation easements related to water quality (none known at this time)
+This includes National Forests, National Wildlife Refuges, and National Parks. - Conservation easements related to water quality (none known at this time)